Stories Worth Sharing:5-Day Gen AI Intensive Course with Google

 YES.
 100% YES.

-This is the most crucial takeaway for me.
-Without AI assistance (especially Gemini for coding and ChatGPT for ideas), I, as someone who isn't a deep AI/ML developer, could not easily have built something like this.
-It democratizes development in a way I haven't experienced before.
+This is the most crucial takeaway for us.
+Without AI assistance (especially Gemini for coding and ChatGPT for ideas), we, as a team that isn't composed exclusively of deep AI/ML developers, could not easily have built something like this.
+It democratizes development in a way we haven't experienced before.

 Open Questions?